 Cardiology CME Package with Gift Card

 The Cardiology CME Package with Gift Card come from our PANCE Blueprint Lecture series.
 How does it work?
-When you purchase our Cardiology CME Review Package you can add on an Amazon or Apple Gift Card ($250-$1500) to your total order.
+When you purchase our Cardiology CME Review Package you can add on an Amazon, Apple, or Best Buy ($250-$1500) to your total order.
 Next, the gift card will come by email within 2-3 business days.

-This course is designed for physician assistants and meets the requirement of the AAPA for Category 2 CME.
+This course is designed for physician assistants and meets the requirement for Category 2 CME.
 Physician and Nurse Practitioners also purchase this course and find it of great use.

 Apple Gift Card ($250-1500)